Hyperon threshold and stellar radii: Results

 \subsection{Role of the strange scalar meson $\sigma^{*}$}

 Now we give one more step and add a new strange meson, the scalar $\sigma^{*}$.
-As the vector $\phi$ meson, the scalar one just { couples} to the $\Lambda$ particles, and does not affect any of the properties of nuclear matter presented in Tab.~\ref{T1}.
+As the vector $\phi$ meson, the scalar one just { couples} to the $\Lambda$ particles, and does not affect any of the properties of nuclear matter presented in Table~\ref{T1}.
 Also, the $\sigma^{*}$ field is zero in the absence of $\Lambda$ particles, therefore it would not affect the hyperon threshold.
 The Lagrangian of $\sigma^{*}$ is analogous to the $\sigma$ and reads:

 The $\sigma^{*}$ is an attractive scalar meson, while the $\phi$ is a repulsive vector meson.
-Therefore, the $\sigma^{*}$ will dominate at low densities, softening the EoS and increasing the amount of hyperons.
+Therefore, the $\sigma^{*}$ dominates at low densities, softening the EoS and increasing the amount of hyperons.
 At high densities, the $\phi$ meson dominates, causing a strong suppression of the hyperons and stiffening the EoS.
 This behavior is analogous to the $\delta-\rho$ competition in the symmetry energy reported in ref.~\cite{Lopes14}.
-In Tab.~\ref{T7} we show the values of the coupling constants for the $\Lambda-\sigma^{*}$ and $\Lambda-\phi$ mesons.
-All these values have been chosen in such a way that the EoS is able to reproduce a 2.05$M_\odot$ as a maximum mass.
-And again, in all cases the set H of Tab.~\ref{T4} is used to fix the hyperon potential depth at -126 MeV.
+In Table~\ref{T7} we show the values of the coupling constants for the $\Lambda-\sigma^{*}$ and $\Lambda-\phi$ mesons.
+Again, the values are derived from set D of Table~\ref{T2}.
+All these values have been chosen in such a way that the EoS is able to reproduce the PSR J0348+0432, i.e, their maximum masses are in the range 2.01 $\pm$ 0.04$M_\odot$.
+Moreover, besides the reproduction of the well known $U_\Lambda$ = -28 MeV, we have calculated the hyperon-hyperon potential $U_\Lambda^\Lambda(n_0/5)$ and obtained a weakly attractive potential.
+Our results are of the order of -2 MeV, a value which lies between the experimental range (-4 MeV to -8 MeV) proposed in ref.~\cite{Fortin95} and -0.67 MeV obtained in ref.~\cite{Ahn2013}.
+As we can see from Table~\ref{T7} all models yield similar results.
+All produce the hyperon threshold at 1.83 $n_0$, and even similar densities where $Y_\Lambda$ reaches 0.1.

-Now we plot in Fig.~\ref{F11} the hyperon fraction for the sets of Tab.~\ref{T7}.
-We see that the $\sigma^{*}$ has little influence if the $\Lambda-\sigma^{*}$ is not high.
-Sets H-V to H-VII are very similar.
-For set H-VIII the coupling constant of $\Lambda-\sigma^{*}$ is two times the $N-\sigma$ one, and the difference is higher.
-But in all cases, the $Y_\Lambda$ is low, and again never surpasses 0.3.
+Now we plot in Fig.~\ref{F11} the hyperon fraction for the sets of Table~\ref{T7}.
+We see that in all cases, the $\Lambda$ fraction grows quickly due to the very larger $\Lambda-\sigma^*$ coupling.
+Indeed, when compared with the original set D, we can see that the density where $Y_\Lambda$ reaches 0.1 dropped from 2.22 $n_0$ for values around 2.05 $n_0$.
+As the densities increase and the lower levels of the Fermi see are filled, the $\phi$ mesons act to suppress the $Y_\Lambda$ at high densities, resulting in all cases in a low $Y_\Lambda$, which never surpasses 0.3 at high densities.